tposney/midi-qol/README.md

 You can use this feature to roll custom damage via a macro for any item - just leave the item damage blank and roll the damage in a macro and then pass the itemCardId to the DamageOnlyWorkflow.

-### OnUse Macro Item detail field
+### OnUse Macro(per Item) and Damage Bonus Macro (actor special traits) fields

-This field lets you specify a macro to call after the item roll is complete.
+These field lets you specify a macro to call during the roll.

+**OnUse macros** are called after the item roll is complete.
 It is ALWAYS called whether the attack hit/missed and is passed the following data as args[0].
 The field should contain ONLY the macro name and recognizes the exact text ItemMacro to mean calling the items itemMacro if any.
+The intention is that you can customise the behaviour of how a particular item behaves.

+**Damage bonus macros** are called after hits/misses/saves are adjudicated but BEFORE damage is applied, so you can specify extra damage if required, e.g. hunter's mark.
+The intention is support effects that are based on the character's state, rather than being related to a specific item.
+You can do whatever processing you want there, so could create a condition on some of the targets, do extra damage to specifc creatues/types of creatures and so on.
+Damage bonus macros can return an array of ``` [{damageRoll: string, flavor: string}]``` which will be added to the damage of the attack.
+The damage roll is a roll expression and flavor should be a damage type, e.g. fire.
+Damage returned via the damage bonus will NOT be increased for critical hits.

+Both calls supply the following data
 ```
-  actor = actor.data (the actor using the item)
+  actor = actor.data (the actor using the item - even though this says actor it is actor.data)
   actorUuid = actor.uuid
   tokenId
   tokenUuid